Skip to content

 First Quarter 2018 Productivity Killers

 Work, and what else during first quarter 2018?
-Plus I have all sorts of offline junk going on, including house renovations and the inevitable lousy New England weather which means shoveling snow and also running the car when it’s really cold out so it won’t stall.
+Plus I have all sorts of offline junk going on, including house renovations and the inevitable lousy New England weather which means shoveling snow and also running the car when it is really cold out so it will not stall.

 Another productivity killer was my own mood.
-Not only does winter do it to me (I get Seasonal Affective Disorder), it’s also that I’ve got some burnout.
+Not only does winter do it to me (I get Seasonal Affective Disorder), it is also that I have some burnout.
 Sometimes the writing days did not come so easily.

 Note: there is no previous progress report post!